richieBao/python-urbanPlanning/draft_richie bao/Parametric design literature review.md

 It was a feedback loop, where the design drove the code, and the code, in turn, reinfluenced the design.
 Benjamin Koren (BK)
 Managing Director of ONE TO ONE ONE TO ONE is a computational geometry and digital fabrication consultancy on art and architecture projects, offering services in bespoke geometric computation, precision 3D CAD construction, integrative CAM fabrication and innovative R&D at all scales.[1-3]

+parametric modeling will provide predictive models of land cover and the threedimensional form of a city into the future, based upon a range of design parameters.
+Our analysis of time, as a design parameter, will include the perception and resilience of landscape-based changes through the day, the seasons, year upon year, the centuries, and the millennium.[1-14]

 ### 复杂系统（complex system）